 Bobby: We save you time.

 Bobby: Sure.
 Truss aggregates all the coworking options in one place on our platform.
 There wasn’t a single place to find and explore coworking spaces in the past and before you know it, you wasted a lot of time going from website to website comparing square footage, amenities, costs and more.
 We aggregate the highest and lowest cost options - with quality images, details and more - before you even have to get off your couch.

 And, if you find coworking isn’t the right fit for your company, you can compare other standalone office spaces at the same time.
 That’s a real benefit, especially for the business owner who anticipates a growing team in the next year or two.

 Q: What types of leases does a business owner have to sign for coworking spaces?

 Bobby: There’s a variety and they have fully flexible lease terms that a business owner is looking for – either by the month or by the year.
 We present the options, you’ll find that the longer you lease, the better deal you get.

 Q: What do you see are the main trends in coworking spaces?
-Or, who are some the ideal types of companies - size, style, etc?

-Bobby: Business owners definitely love the flexibility of the space - in terms of ability to growth, length of the lease and more.
+Bobby: Business owners definitely love the flexibility of the space - in terms of ability to grow, length of the lease and more.
 Increasingly, the size of the companies continues to grow.
 Previously, it was small companies of 2-4 people that leased coworking spaces.
 Now, they’re much larger, such as a 75 person company we just placed last month.